jhu-arch/arch-tutorial/Shorts.rst

 How to run an MPI (Message Passing Interface) program
 -----------------------------------------------------

-To perform a Slurm job script for running an MPI (Message Passing Interface) program on a high-performance computing (HPC) Rockfish Cluster.
+To perform a Slurm script for running an MPI (Message Passing Interface) program on a high-performance computing (HPC) Rockfish Cluster.

 Here's a breakdown of the script: